 - The first line contains a request method followed by its parameters:

-- the path of the document, i.e. an absolute URL without the protocol or domain name
+- the path of the document, as an absolute URL without the protocol or domain name

 - the HTTP protocol version

-- Subsequent lines represent an HTTP header, giving the server information about what type of data is appropriate (e.g., what language, what MIME types), or other data altering its behavior (e.g., not sending an answer if it is already cached).
+- Subsequent lines represent an HTTP header, giving the server information about what type of data is appropriate (for example, what language, what MIME types), or other data altering its behavior (for example, not sending an answer if it is already cached).
 These HTTP headers form a block which ends with an empty line.

 - The final block is an optional data block, which may contain further data mainly used by the POST method.